 Accreditation, standards, quality

-Resources to ensure improved palliative care outcomes for all
+Resources to ensure improved palliative care outcomes

 - Palliative care standards